Eccys/simplemacro/README.md

 ## What It Does

 SimpleMacro helps you track your daily food intake.
-You enter what you eat and the app shows your progress.
+You enter what you eat and the app shows your progress visually with graphs.

 ### Track Your Food
 - Add meals and snacks
 - Log calories, carbs, protein, and fat
 - See your daily totals
-- View your BMI and body fat
+- View your BMI and body fat using the Jackson-Pollock method

 ### Set Your Goals
-- Pick your daily calorie target
-- Set macro goals (carbs, protein, fat)
+- Pick your daily calorie target and macro goals (carbs, protein, fat)
 - Track your weight and height
-- Use the body fat calculator
+- Input your measurements for a body fat percentage calculation

 ### Stay On Track
 - See progress bars for each goal